- SENATORS' STATEMENTS

 The Hon. the Speaker: Is leave granted, honourable senators?

 Hon.
 Senators: Agreed.

-(On motion of Senator Tkachuk, report placed on the Orders of the Day for consideration later this day.)
+(On motion of Senator Tkachuk, with leave of the Senate and notwithstanding rule 5-5(f), report placed on the Orders of the Day for consideration later this day.)

 The Hon. the Speaker: Honourable senators, before I proceed further, I would like to draw your attention to the presence in the gallery of 14 members of the Girls Government, which consists of grade 8 female students from various public schools in Ontario, accompanied by four of their teachers.

 They are guests of our colleague the Honourable Senator Charette-Poulin.
 We welcome the students and their teachers to the Senate of Canada.

 Hon.
 Senators: Hear, hear.

 Hon.
 James S. Cowan (Leader of the Opposition): Honourable senators, my question is for the Leader of the Government in the Senate.

 Leader, on several occasions I have asked you about one Benjamin Perrin who was, until April, a legal officer in the Prime Minister's office.
 I asked you about whether you knew — or if you did not know if you would find out — what role if any he played in making the arrangements between Mr. Wright and Senator Duffy with respect to the $90,000 gift from Mr. Wright to Senator Duffy, which he then used to repay his obligations to the Senate.

 You said in response to my questions last week that you did not know anything about this.
 Yesterday, when I asked you a question, you said: